-5. Licensed child care.
+- 5. Licensed child care.
 Shall be available 20 hours or more per week, Monday through Friday, to residents of the development.
-(Only for large family projects or other projects in which at least 25% of units are three bedrooms or larger).
+(Only for large family projects or other projects in which at least 25% of Low-Income Units are three bedrooms or larger).

-6. After school program for school age children.
+5 points - 6.
+After school program for school age children.
 Includes, but is not limited to tutoring, mentoring, homework club, art and recreational activities.
-(Only for large family projects or other projects in which at least 25% of units are three bedrooms or larger).
+(Only for large family projects or other projects in which at least 25% of Low-Income Units are three bedrooms or larger).